 SSH, the secure shell, is often used to access remote Linux systems.
 Because we often use it to connect with computers containing important data, it’s recommended to add another security layer, such as the second factor.

-In this guide, we will show how to leverage the TOTPRadius appliance to organize SSH access to your Ubuntu server using local LDAP or Azure AD as the primary authentication factor, and TOTP factor from TOTPRadius as the secondary factor.
+In this guide, we will show how to leverage the TOTPRadius appliance to organize SSH access to your Ubuntu server using local LDAP or Azure AD (Microsoft Entra ID) as the primary authentication factor, and TOTP factor from TOTPRadius as the secondary factor.
 The secondary authentication factors available with TOTPRadius can be a mobile authentication app or a hardware token.

 - A computer running Ubuntu 16.04 LTS or above

 - A configured SSH connection or console access to the Ubuntu machine

 - A fully functional TOTPRadius appliance with available user licenses (the appliance comes with 5 free user licenses)

 - A phone running Android or iOS or a hardware token enrolled to TOTPRadius

 - Active Directory on-premises or Azure AD (Microsoft Entra ID) configured to be used as the primary authentication method in TOTPRadius

 Login to the Ubuntu machine using an account with administrative privileges.
 Then, install the module using the command below